The cultivation of helichrysum is a much safer way to achieve better oil as fluctuation in quality is high in the wild. This is how we did it :

 - Nurturing, calming, harmonizing and grounding, Helichrysum will reduce apprehension, irritability and mental unrest.
 Helps untangle emotional knots and resolve past emotional trauma.
 (Holmes, n/d)

 Skin Care Cosmetics : DIY

 - Helichrysum italicum ssp. microphyllum

 - Helichrysum italicum ssp. serotinum

-Just buy for a few pennies a well known baby lotion or quality family cream at your local store and just add 1% of pure helichrysum italicum ( a few drops ).
+Just buy an expensive dedicated skin care or even for a few pennies a well known baby lotion & family cream at your local store and just add 1/2% of pure helichrysum italicum ( a few drops ).
 This home made skin care for your personal use will be powerful and a good introduction to the power of the plant, hydrating your skin .

 : Never use essential oil pure on the skin but in a carrier ( olive, Jojoba, sweet almond or like above suggested in a baby lotion...) .